pweil-/hello-nginx-docker/README.md

 ### UC 4: Reencrypt termination
 This use case assumes that you are starting with an empty OpenShift environment.
 Prior to running this use case it is assumed you have built and started OpenShift.
-This also assumes that the host entry for www.example.com still exists

     # install the router
     [vagrant@openshiftdev origin]$ hack/install-router.sh router 10.0.2.15